d2resurgence/TXTeditor/README.md

 D2ExcelPlus: I also used D2ExcelPlus and found it to be an excellent and very stable tool.
 I personally ported and used it in my own workflow, and that experience was one of the reasons I wanted to make a small editor of my own with OpenAI Codex.
 Some context-menu and editing UX ideas in TXTeditor were inspired by the experience of using tools such as D2ExcelPlus and AFJSheet.

-d2rlint by eezstreet: TXTeditor's D2R lint rules are based on the behavior of d2rlint.
-Portions of the lint logic have been ported or adapted for TXTeditor's live editor diagnostics.
+[d2rlint](https://github.com/eezstreet/d2rlint) by eezstreet: d2rlint is the original D2R linting tool made by eezstreet.
+TXTeditor's D2R lint behavior is based on d2rlint's behavior, and portions of the lint logic have been ported or adapted for TXTeditor's live editor diagnostics.

 OpenAI Codex: Most implementation work was done through collaboration with OpenAI Codex.